boltlang/Bolt/README.md

 ### What languages inspired Bolt?

 Rust and Haskell are two of my favorite languages that you'll notice Bolt shares a lot of its syntax and semantics with.
+Rust is the language that inspired Bolt's syntax, while Haskell helped guide the type checker and standard library design.
+Traces of other languages can be found, too.
+The macro system was inspired by Racket's macro system, and the sucesses of garbage-collected languages like Go, JavaScript, Python and Java convinced me that this feature is a must-have.

+All in all, Bolt is a mixture of many very different programming languages, and I believe this mixture makes it unique.

 ### What's the difference between Bolt and Rust?

-I really like Rust, but if I just care about writing an application I believe Rust's memory model with its borrow checker is overkill.
-Having a garbage collector might result in a performance penalty, but I believe that as long as the user does not notice it, it does not really matter.
+Right now, Bolt looks a lot like Rust.
+I think the developers of the Rust programming language did a great job at creating a language that is both pleasant to read and write and is open to a lot of optimisations.
+However, Bolt does not come with the advanced borrow checker of the Rust language.
+It simply isn't needed, because Bolt uses a garbage collector underneath, and hopefully will contain some optimisations in the future that can make your programs as fast as Rust.

 ## License